isomerpages/govtech-gobusiness-main/_browse-all-solutions-Human-Resource-Solutions/Human-Resource-Management-System--HRMS-.md

 ## Human Resource Management System (HRMS)
 ## Overview

+**Description**

+Manage a company’s employee records in all the key HR administrative areas such as personnel management, payroll, leave, employee benefits, employee claims and appraisal.

 **Support Level and Conditions**

 Up to 50% for SMEs, N.A. for non-SMEs